denzelrenner/LIFE4136-Group1-Rotation2/README.md

 |ffmpeg|version 6.1.1|NA|

 ## Tool intallation
-The guidance below outlines the necessary scripts,steps or commands that need to be ran to install some of the tools needed to reproduce our results.
+The guidance below outlines the scripts,steps or commands that have to be ran to install some of the tools needed to reproduce our results.

 ### On the cloud HPC:
 To install raxml-ng run the script below in the command line.